Restoring Biodiversity: The Power of Rewilding

 These issues can seem so large and beyond the ability of any one person to influence.

-Many actions are needed on a range of fronts to address this crisis: changes in policy, shifts in agriculture supply chains, on-the-ground landcare and reforestation, and a range of others, many of which you can explore here.
+Many actions are needed on a range of fronts to address this crisis: changes in policy, shifts in agriculture supply chains, on-the-ground landcare and reforestation, increased awareness and education of the issue and solutions and a range of others, many of which you can explore here.

 One solution we are working on in our neck of the woods is a small but hopeful local step – reforesting our own little patch of land in a small corner on the outskirts of Brisbane.

-Bush regeneration is at the heart of our approach to rewilding.
+Our approach combines bush regeneration and reforesting – both of which are at the heart of our approach to rewilding.
 It involves working with nature’s intelligence to restore native plant communities and the ecosystems they support.
 Rather than simply planting trees, bush regeneration focuses on removing weeds, protecting native seedlings as they emerge, and creating the conditions for the bush to regenerate itself.
 It’s a patient, observational practice that builds resilience into the landscape and supports the return of native wildlife.

 Rows of white tree guards protecting newly planted native seedlings in the front gully rehabilitation zone at Samford Valley